AutodeskGames/stingray-docs/source/interactive_help/using_entities/gameplay_interaction.md

 ## Spawn and destroy an entity

-Entities that you place in a level in the Stingray Editor are automatically spawned when you load that level into your game at runtime.
+Entities that you place in a level in the editor are automatically spawned when you load that level into your game at runtime.
 These entities are automatically destroyed when the level is unloaded, if they have not already been destroyed.

 In addition, you can spawn entities at runtime using the following methods from the `EntityManager` API: